Sourabhpande532/Banana-speak-transalator/readme.md

  ![sourabh](https://img.shields.io/badge/sourabh--Pande-JS--Developer-green)

 ---
-## This is an Banana-speak app made with pure javascript.
+## This is an Banana-speak app made with pure javascript help you to perform translation help of API.

 ---
 ## Technologies used